Georgia

 Yes

+Biennially, on the last day of the individual's birth month for residents.
+Expires on expiration date for nonresidents.

 Every two years on the last day of the individual's birth month for residents.
-Expires on expiration date for non residents.

-Biennially, on the last day of the individual's birth month for residents.
-Expires on expiration date for non residents.
+Expires on expiration date for nonresidents.

 After an emergency is declared, the individual is required to register as a non-licensed salaried staff adjuster with the Department of Insurance.
 Permits will then be assigned to each adjuster for up to 60 days.